-Thanks to our own recklessness in the use of our splendid forests, we have already crossed the verge of a timber famine in this country, and no measures that we now take can, at least for many years, undo the mischief that vent further mischief being done; and it would be in the highest degree reprehen sible to let any consideration of teminterfere with such action, especially as regards the national forests which the nation can now, at this very moment,
+Thanks to our own recklessness in the use of our splendid forests, we have already crossed the verge of a timber famine in this country, and no measures that we now take can, at least for many years, undo the mischief that has already been done.
+But we can prevent further mischief being done; and it would be in the highest degree reprehensible to let any consideration of teminterfere with such action, especially regards the national forests which the nation can now, at this very moment,

 The lesson of deforestation in China is a lesson which mankind should have learned many times already from what has occurred in other places.
-Denudation leaves naked soil; then gullying cuts down to the bare rock; and meanwhile the rock-waste buries the bottomlands. must go; and the process does not take
+Denudation leaves naked soil; then gullying cuts down to the bare rock; and meanwhile the rock-waste buries the bottomlands.
+When the soil is gone, men must go; and the process does not take

 Plea for Inland Waterways.

-Action should be begun forthwith, dur ing the present session of the congress, for the improvement of our inland water ways-action which will result in giving us not only navigable but navigated
+Action should be begun forthwith, during the present session of the congress for the improvement of our inland waterways-action which will result in giving us not only navigable but navigated

-Until the work of river improvement i undertaken in a modern way it can not have results that will meet the needs of this modern nation.
-The plan which promises the best and quickresults is that of a permanent commission authorized to co-ordinate the work of all the government departments relating to waterways, and to frame and supervise the execution of a comprehensive plan.
-Under such a commission the actual work of construc tion might be entrusted to the reclama tion service; or to the military engineers acting with a sufficient number of civili ans to continue the work in time of war or it might be divided between the rec-iamation service and the corps of engineers.
+Until the work of river improvement undertaken in a modern way it can not have results that will meet the needs of modern nation.
+The which promises the best and quickest results is that of a permanent commission authorized to co-ordinate the work of all the government departments relating to waterways, and to frame and supervise the execution of a comprehensive plan.
+Under such a commission the actual work of construction might be entrusted to the reclama tion service; or to the military engineers acting with a sufficient number of civilians to continue the work in time of war; or it might be divided between the reclamation service and the corns of engineers.
 Funds should be provided from current revenues if it is deemed wiseotherwise from the sale of bonds.
-The essential thing is that the work should go forward under the best possible plan, and with the least possible delay.
-The time for playing with our waterways is past.
-The country demands results
+The essential thing is that the work should go forward under the best possible plan and with the least possible delay. time for playing with our waterways is past.
+The country demands results.
 The president urges that national parks adjacent to national forests be placed under the control of the forest service of the agricultural department; he also points out the benefits derived from pure food legislation.